duanegoodner/srepkg/README.md

-*srepkg* is a Python package that wraps an isolation layer around other Python packages.
+Wraps a Python package with an isolation layer that enforces installation in an isolated virtual environment while still providing access to the original package's command-line interface in an external environment.

 ## 📖 Description

-When a package wrapped in an isolation layer by *srepkg* is installed in an active, pre-existing Python environment:
+When a Python package that has been wrapped in a *srepkg* isolation is installed in an active, pre-existing Python environment:
 - The original package plus its dependencies are installed in a new, automatically created virtual environment.
 - A dependency-free "access" package installed in the pre-existing environment contains a controller module capable of making calls to the Python interpreter in the newly created environment.
 - This package structure ensures that none of the original package's dependencies conflict with packages in the pre-existing environment but still exposes the original package’s CL to the pre-existing environment.